Azure/ARO-RP/docs/deploy-development-rp.md

       Note that as long as the `RP_MODE` environment variable is set to `development`, the `az aro` client will connect to your local RP.

-   1. use the create utility:
+   1. Use the create utility:

       ```bash
       # Create the cluster